 2. Analyze industrywide data

 The most effective way to analyze claims is to have a broad view.
 While an insurer’s historical claims data can provide insights and trends of fraud, you’ll miss out on a significant number of suspicious claims with this limited view.

-Analyzing broad industry data gives you a wider perspective, helping you review loss histories, prior SIU investigations, prior salvage, mail drop addresses, and other attributes indicative of fraud from claims across the industry.
+Analyzing broad industry-wide data through ClaimSearch gives you a wider perspective of the insurance industry, helping you review loss histories, prior SIU investigations, prior salvage, mail drop addresses, and other attributes indicative of fraud from over 1 billion claims in our database.
 It’s an essential first line of defense against claims fraud.
 Additionally, industrywide data allows an understanding and view of how seemingly disparate claims, people, and entities are connected through linked events.